Top 34 Free Things To Do in Singapore (Apr 2024): Easter Egg-stravaganza Farmers’ Market, Magic Hour at Raffles Hotel, And More

 Learning, skill upgrading, and self-improvement

-1. Speak Up and Stand Out: Free Public Speaking Course @ Jurong Green CC (8 Mar)
+2. Gain your Confidence Today: Free Public Speaking Course @ Jurong Green CC (26 Apr)

-Another option to help you hone your public speaking skills is Speak Up and Stand Out.
+Hone your public speaking skills with the Jurong Green English Toastmaster Club.
 This toastmasters club meets once or twice a month at Jurong Green Community Club to deliver their prepared speeches, practise some impromptu speaking, and get constructive feedback.
+You also get to network with like-minded folks and practise both speaking and leadership skills.

 • Venue: Jurong Green Community Club, Room 03-02